Characters Accepted by CRA

 CRA Acceptable Characters

-CRA has clarified their restrictions on the characters (letters/numbers/symbols) that will be accepted in electronic submission (XML) files for a number of types of data fields.
-These restrictions apply to addresses, recipient names, certification and contact names and other data fields.
-We have been assured by CRA that XML submissions following these guidelines will not be rejected when uploaded.
+CRA has clarified their restrictions on the characters (letters/numbers/symbols) that will be accepted in electronic submission (XML) files for a number of types of data fields:

 Acceptable Character Lists